Fragility of surface states in non-Wigner Dyson topological insulators: Introduction

-The remainder of this article is organized as follows: In Sec.~\ref{sec:2} we review the arguments relating delocalization of boundary states to the existence of (possibly high-energy) bulk states that are protected from localization in the Wigner-Dyson classes.
-Considering three-dimensional AIII as an example, we then discuss the principles which may lift this obstruction, and state the localizability status of all symmetry classes in dimensions up to three.
-In Sec.~\ref{sec:3} we derive the same conclusions from the boundary perspective: We show that the effective Dirac-like surface theory of a class-AIII insulator is protected from being gapped at the special energy $E=0$, but not for $E \neq 0$, and that it may have nonzero Berry curvature at any energy $E \neq 0$.
-Both features may require the addition of trivial bands.
-(The minimal realization of the surface Dirac theory, on the other hand, cannot be gapped at any energy and has manifestly zero Berry curvature at all energies.)
-In Sec.~\ref{sec:4} we consider a canonical four-orbital topological-insulator lattice model for the class-AIII insulator in three dimensions~\cite{ryu2010}, analogous to the model that was analyzed in Ref.~\cite{sbierski2020} to demonstrate spectrum-wide delocalization, and show that the surface bands can be detached from the bulk bands at a high energy by a suitably chosen perturbation.
-In Sec.~\ref{sec:num} we present numerical evidence for surface localization if the average surface Berry curvature is nonzero and explain why delocalization is possible if surface regions with positive and negative Berry curvature occur with the same probability.
-We also discuss ramifications of our results for the experimental detection of 3D topological superconductors.
-Implications for the field-theoretic perspective are discussed in Sec.~\ref{sec:FT}.
+The remainder of this article is organized as follows: In Sec.~\ref{sec:2} we present a general argument showing that Wannier localizability of the bulk implies the possibility to spectrally detach surface states from the bulk --- thus underlining the equivalence the bulk and boundary perspectives on the prerequisites for the spectral flow principle.
+We also state the Wannier localizability status of all tenfold-way symmetry classes in dimensions up to three.
+In Sec.~\ref{sec:3} we derive the same conclusion for the Wannier-localizable class AIII from the boundary perspective.
+In Sec.\ \ref{sec:4} we consider a canonical four-orbital topological-insulator lattice model for the class-AIII insulator in three dimensions~\cite{ryu2010}, analogous to the model that was analyzed in Ref.~\cite{sbierski2020} to demonstrate spectrum-wide delocalization.
+For this model, we show that surface Berry curvature can be induced and the surface bands can be detached from the bulk bands at a high energy by the addition of a suitably chosen potential.

+Sections \ref{sec:2}, \ref{sec:3}, and \ref{sec:4} consider topological insulators without disorder.
+Yet, the implications of the findings of these Sections have profound consequences for the localization properties of surface states in the presence of disorder.
+Disorder is considered in Sec.\ \ref{sec:num}, where we present numerical evidence for Anderson localization of the surface states of a 3D class-AIII insulator, if (and only if) the average surface Berry curvature is nonzero.
+We also discuss ramifications of our results for the three-dimensional topological superconductors.
+The field-theoretic analysis, which relates surface-state localization in the presence of disorder to the presence of surface Berry curvature, follows in Sec.~\ref{sec:FT}.
 We conclude in Sec.~\ref{sec:6}.